60 Credits AA3555/AA2455, Academic Catalog 2025-2026

 The course requirements listed below are specific to the current school year (noted above).
 If you need to view the program from previous years view our Catalog Archive.

-Required Technical Courses (5 Courses)
+Required Courses (4 Courses)

 Complete the following courses:

-COMM110 Public Speaking (3 Credits)
+COMM110 Public Speaking (3 credits)

 Learners in this class develop (or improve) skills in creating, organizing, supporting, and delivering both informative and persuasive messages to peer audiences.
 Through this course, students will develop arguments and practice academic research skills in order to adequately support their messages and develop credibility and professionalism.
 Learners will practice critical thinking and listening skills, support fellow students while delivering impromptu and extemporaneous speeches, and provide peer feedback to ideas and speech development.
 This course stresses building confidence as public communicators so students may speak effectively at work, in their communities, and as citizens in a democracy.
 (Prerequisites: Must have a Next-Generation Accuplacer Reading score of 250 or higher, or Classic Accuplacer Reading score of 78 or higher, or ACT Reading score of 21 or higher or MCA Reading score of 1047 or higher or completion of either READ 0090 or EAP 0090 or READ 0095 with a grade of C (2.0) or higher) (MNTC: Goal areas 1 and 9).

-COMM120 Small Group Communication (3 Credits)
+COMM120 Small Group Communication (3 credits)

 This course helps students develop or improve their participation in small groups and teams using effective communication and critical thinking.
 Content of the course includes both knowledge and skills components.
 Students can develop an understanding of communication and group theory while applying their knowledge in small group discussions, cooperative projects, and other activities.
 The course curriculum emphasizes reflection and growth.
 (Prerequisites: Must have a Next-Generation Accuplacer Reading score of 250 or higher, or Classic Accuplacer Reading score of 78 or higher, or completion of either READ 0090 or EAP 0090 or READ 0095 with a grade of C (2.0) or higher, or ACT Reading score of 21 or higher or MCA Reading score of 1047 or higher.)
 (MNTC: Goals 1 and 2).

-COMM130 Intercultural Communication (3 Credits)
+COMM130 Intercultural Communication (3 credits)

-COMM140 Interpersonal Communication (3 Credits)
+COMM140 Interpersonal Communication (3 credits)

 In this class, participants will examine key components of interpersonal communication theory, identify the interpersonal communication skills necessary for healthy relationships, assess their own interpersonal communication effectiveness, and practice and hone interpersonal communication skills necessary for healthy home and work relationships.
 This course will also address relevant issues of social interaction, including how human diversity/culture (age, race, gender, etc.) affects our interpersonal communication.
 (Prerequisites: Must have a Next-Generation Accuplacer Reading score of 250 or higher, or Classic Accuplacer Reading score of 78 or higher, or completion of either READ 0090 or EAP 0090 or READ 0095 with a grade of C (2.0) or higher, or ACT Reading score of 21 or higher or MCA Reading score of 1047 or higher.)
 (MNTC 1: Communication)